d-krupke/cpsat-primer/README.md

 def add_test_case(instance: KnapsackInstance, config: KnapsackSolverConfig):
     """
     Quickly generate a test case based on the instance and configuration.
-    Be aware that the difficult models that are
     """
     test_folder = Path(__file__).parent / "test_data"
     unique_id = (